 Nutrition is a complicated issue, and confusing – even conflicting – information from experts (and would-be experts) doesn't make it any easier.
-Fortunately, we have a real expert, Nutrition Coach Michelle Cartmel, to help us understand our nutritional needs a little better.
-This month, she's taking on protein.
+Nutrition Coach Michelle Cartmel helps us understand our nutritional needs a little better.

-One of the questions that I am most frequently asked by my clients is around protein, particularly: “how much do I need?”
+Michelle shared that one of the questions that she is most frequently asked by her clients is around protein, particularly: “how much do I need?”

 All of these messages about protein that we see on social media, on TV, hear from health experts on our favorite morning show – they fuel our curiosity for getting healthy but also create a lot of confusion.
 There is A LOT of information out there about and it's difficult to decipher.

-Confusion around protein is what led me to write this article, because I want you to know that it doesn't have to be confusing.
+Confusion around protein is what led Micelle to write this article, because she wants you to know that it doesn't have to be confusing.
 In fact, it's quite easy to consume adequate protein every day.
-To help you, below I've created three easy protein pointers to live by:
+To help you, she shares three easy protein pointers to live by:

-Protein comes from so many sources like poultry, fish, pork and beef, eggs, nuts, oats, Greek yogurt, tofu, and milk/nut milks, but did you know that some vegetables pack a surprising punch of protein?
+Protein comes from so many sources like poultry, fish, pork and beef, eggs, nuts, Greek yogurt, soy, and beans or lentils, but did you know that some vegetables pack a surprising punch of protein?

-Studies have shown that people who eat an adequate amount of protein each day generally have good bone health, but those who do not can have compromised bone health, as it was proven that the body absorbs more calcium when the diet is adequate in protein.
+Studies have shown that people who eat an adequate amount of protein each day generally have good bone health, but those who do not can have compromised bone health, as it has been proven that the body absorbs more calcium when the diet is adequate in protein.

 The bottom line: do your best to get your proteins from natural sources like the ones listed above.